pytchlang/pytch-tutorials/chase/tutorial.md

 str(score))``.
 The ``str`` command converts a number to a string so that it can be joined with another string using ``+``.

-2. You could add a second Sprite to chase, which moves faster
+2. You could add a second Sprite to chase, which moves faster.

 3. You could make the game harder by having the Bird slow down a little after it catches 5 stars (by changing the ``speed``